-3.2 SOIL SAMPLING
+3.3 SOIL SAMPLING

-Additional on-Site soil samples will be collected to meet NYSDEC DER-10 requirements for remedial investigations, as well as to further characterize surface soil conditions.
+To further characterize surface soil conditions, additional on-Site soil samples will be collected to meet NYSDEC DER-10 requirements for remedial investigations.

-The sampling and analysis plan is summarized in Table 5.
-Sixteen soil borings will be installed to 20 ft bgs by a track-mounted direct push drill rig (Geoprobe®) operated by a licensed operator.
+The sampling and analysis plan is summarized in Table 1.
+A total of eight soil borings will be installed to a depth of 25 ft bgs by a track-mounted direct-push drill rig (Geoprobe®) or sonic drill rig (as necessary) operated by a licensed operator.
 Soil samples will be collected from acetate liners using a stainless-steel trowel or sampling spoon.
-Samples will be placed in laboratory provided clean bottle ware.
+Samples will be collected using laboratory provided clean bottle ware.
+VOC grab samples will be collected using terra cores or encores.

 Soils will be logged continuously by a geologist or engineer using the Unified Soil Classification System.
 The presence of staining, odors, and photoionization detector (PID) response will be noted.
 Samples will be collected using laboratory-provided clean bottle ware.
 VOC grab samples will be collected using terra cores.
-Sampling methods are described in the Field Sampling Plan (FSP) provided as Appendix B. A Quality Assurance Project Plan (QAPP) is provided as Appendix C. Laboratory data will be reported in ASP Category B deliverable format.
+Sampling methods are described in the Field Sampling Plan (FSP) provided as Appendix B. A Quality Assurance Project Plan (QAPP) is provided as Appendix D. Laboratory data will be reported in ASP Category B deliverable format.

-Soil samples representative of Site conditions will be collected at locations widely distributed across the Site as shown on Figure 3.
-Samples will be collected from the exposed surface at 0 to 2 inches bgs and from the groundwater interface at 8 to 10 ft bgs.
-Additional samples will be collected from any interval exhibiting elevated PID readings and/or visual and olfactory impacts.
-Samples will be analyzed for:
+Soil samples representative of Site conditions will be collected at eight locations widely distributed across the Site, as shown in Figure 2.
+Samples will be collected from the surface at 0 to 0.5 ft bgs, from 13 to 15 ft bgs and from 23 to 25 ft bgs.
+Additional samples will be collected from any interval exhibiting elevated PID readings or visual and olfactory impacts.
+Soil samples will be analyzed for:

-- Target Compound List (TCL) VOCs using EPA method 8260B - TCL SVOCs using EPA method 8270C - Total Analyte List (TAL) Metals using EPA method 6010 - PCBs using EPA method 8082 - TCL Pesticides using EPA method 8081B - Per- and polyfluoroalkyl substances (PFAS) by EPA Method 537.1

-1,4-dioxane by EPA Method 8270 SIM
+- Target Compound List (TCL) VOCs using EPA method 8260B - TCL SVOCs using EPA method 8270C - Total Analyte List (TAL) Metals using EPA method 6010 - PCBs using EPA method 8082 - Per- and polyfluoroalkyl substances (PFAS) by EPA Method 537.1 - 1,4-dioxane by EPA Method 8270 SIM

-Samples to be analyzed for PFAS and 1,4-dioxane will be collected and analyzed in accordance with the NYSDEC issued January 2021 "Guidelines for Sampling and Analysis of PFAS" and the June 2019 Sampling for "1,4-dioxane and Per- and Polyfluoroalkyl Substances (PFAS) Under DECs Part 375 Remedial Programs," respectively.
+Samples to be analyzed for PFAS and 1,4-dioxane will be collected and analyzed in accordance with the Sampling for "1,4-dioxane and Per- and Polyfluoroalkyl Substances (PFAS) Under DECs Part 375 Remedial Programs," respectively.